 Hello and welcome to the North Carolina Community Support page.
-My name is Laura and I am the Community Support Coordinator for North Carolina.
+My name is Joan and I am the State Community Support Coordinator for North Carolina.
 My goal with Army OneSource is to provide resources and support services and to implement a proactive and integrated program to ensure all customers receive the same quality of service and support from the closest component resource.

 Veterans and active duty military can join millions of their fellow Americans and save money at tax time.
 MyFreeTaxes provides free federal and state tax preparation and filing assistance both online and in person for qualified individuals and families earning $58,000 or less.
 MyFreeTaxes.com is the only free online tax preparation and filing service available in all 50 states and Washington, D.C., allowing users to file both a federal and state return no matter where they live.
 Learn more at myfreetaxes.com/ArmyOneSource.